0maaz-01/Zync/README.md

 ---

-Let me know if you’d like this exported as a Markdown file or need it tailored for deployment documentation or a GitHub project.
+Let me know if you'd like help generating visuals or if you want the markdown file exported.